 This discusses sizing of a Flex Metal Cloud Core.
 A Flex Metal Cloud Core is a combination of OpenStack and Ceph hyper converged onto 3 servers.
 See our Flex Metal private cloud pages.
 You can also review much of our configurations on Github if you are not a customer yet.

 There are two major flavors of the hyper converged OpenStack private cloud core.
 The “Standard” and the “Small”.
-It is also possible to repurpose the “Compute Large” but that only useful for very large clusters and does not have an automated deployment.
+It is also possible to repurpose the “Compute Large” but that is for very large clusters and is not always available for an automated deployment.
 For this article we will cover deciding between Small and Standard and how to balance the resource needs of the Control Plane against the desire to have as much Compute and Storage as possible for workloads.

 OpenStack Control Plane Components